Distillation of Large Language Models via Concrete Score Matching: Experiments

 \subsection{Task-Agnostic Instruction-Following Distillation}

-\textbf{Experimental setup:} We follow the training setup of DistiLLM~\citep{pmlr-v235-ko24c}.
-For the distillation dataset $\mathcal{D}$, we use \texttt{databricks-dolly-15k}~\citep{conover2023free}, containing about 14,000 samples for training, with 500 held out for validation and 500 for evaluation.
-For comparison with the baseline, we optionally add a pretraining loss using the pretraining dataset \texttt{OpenWebText}~\citep{Gokaslan2019OpenWeb} in some cases of \Cref{tab:main2}.
-We first fine-tune the \texttt{GPT-2-1.5B}~\citep{radford2019language} teacher on the dataset, and then distill it into \texttt{GPT-2-0.1B} and \texttt{GPT-2-0.3B} students.
-Similarly, we distill \texttt{OpenLLaMA-7B}~\citep{openlm2023openllama} into \texttt{OpenLLaMA-3B}.
-We determined the learning rate and batch size by referring to the search ranges used in prior studies~\citep{gu2024minillm,pmlr-v235-ko24c}.
-We use the detached student probability as the default choice for both $w_1$ and $w_2$, and analyze alternative choices through ablation studies.
-Please refer to \cref{sec:B} for further details.
+We follow the training setup of DistiLLM~\citep{pmlr-v235-ko24c}.
+For the distillation dataset $\mathcal{D}$, we use \texttt{databricks-dolly-15k}~\citep{conover2023free}.
+We first fine-tune the teacher on this dataset and then distill it into student models.
+We use the detached student probability as the default choice for both $w_1$ and $w_2$, and we apply it similarly to the weights in DLD.
+Please refer to \Cref{sec.B.1} for further details on backbone, training configuration, baseline, and the evaluation protocol.

-\textbf{Baselines:} Since our main focus is on the loss function, we compared our method with existing objectives using the same teacher checkpoint.
-The baselines include KL, reverse KL (RKL)~\citep{gu2024minillm}, symmetric KL (the mean of KL and RKL), Jeffrey’s divergence, Total Variation~\citep{wen-etal-2023-f}, Generalized Jensen–Shannon (GJS)~\citep{agarwal2024onpolicy} with smoothing parameter 0.9, Skewed KL (SKL)~\citep{pmlr-v235-ko24c}, Skewed reverse KL (SRKL)~\citep{pmlr-v235-ko24c} with smoothing parameter 0.1, and $\alpha$--$\beta$ divergence (AB)~\citep{wang2025abkd} with parameters (0.2, 0.7).
-We followed the hyperparameter choices reported in each paper and the implementation of DistiLLM.
-For KL, we performed a full-range hyperparameter search, as in our method.
-For losses not specified in prior work, we adopted the same settings as for KL.

-\textbf{Evaluation metrics and setups:} We evaluated on five instruction-following benchmarks: 1) the test set of Dolly, 2) Self-Instruct~\citep{wang-etal-2023-self-instruct}, 3) Vicuna Eval~\citep{vicuna2023}, 4) Super-Natural Instructions (Super-NI)~\citep{wang-etal-2022-super}, and 5) Unnatural Instructions (UnNI)~\citep{honovich-etal-2023-unnatural}.
-ROUGE-L~\citep{lin-2004-rouge}, which measures similarity to the golden answer, was used as the primary metric.
-We additionally employed Self-BLEU~\citep{zhu2018texygen} and Distinct-N~\citep{li2016diversity} as diversity metrics.
-Furthermore, GPT-4 feedback~\citep{zheng2023judging} was used as a proxy for human judgment.
-Checkpoints were saved at each epoch, with evaluation performed on the one achieving the best validation ROUGE-L. The decoding temperature was set to 1 by default, and following prior work, reduced to 0.7 for GPT-judge evaluation.

-\textbf{Loss-level comparison:} To purely analyze the effect of the distillation loss itself, this comparison excludes the use of pretraining losses, initialization with an SFT-tuned student, and any on-policy techniques. \Cref{tab:main1} shows that the proposed CSD objective outperforms the other nine objectives, ranking first on three of the five benchmarks, second on one, and achieving the highest average score.
-SKL~\citep{pmlr-v235-ko24c} and AB~\citep{wang2025abkd} exhibit slightly lower performance than previously reported, likely due to their reliance on pretraining losses or on-policy techniques.